ABOUT

 “I would like to acknowledge the Traditional Owners of the land and waterways on which I work, learn and live, the lands of the Wurundjeri people of the Kulin Nation.
 Naarm-Melbourne has always been a significant gathering place for the groups of the Kulin Nation, and I respect their continuing connection with the land.
 These are stolen lands and sovereignty was never ceded.
 I encourage you to read the full Uluru Statement from the Heart.”

-Outside of his musical activities, Evan has had wide artistic administration experience working with some of the finest arts and cultural companies and festivals, such as the Australian National Academy of Music, Australian Chamber Orchestra, Victorian Opera, Melbourne Festival, Melbourne Recital Centre, Sydney Festival, Galway International Arts Festival, and Melbourne International Jazz Festival.
+Outside of his musical activities, Evan has had wide artistic administration experience working with some of the finest arts and cultural companies and festivals, such as the Australian National Academy of Music (ANAM), Australian Chamber Orchestra, Victorian Opera, Melbourne Festival, Melbourne Recital Centre, Sydney Festival, Galway International Arts Festival, and Melbourne International Jazz Festival.

 Evan acknowledges the generous financial support of his work from Creative Victoria, Bayside City Council, Yarra City Council, City of Greater Geelong, and the Ian Potter Cultural Fund.